Daniel Knauf: Career

 Knauf went on to write the 1994 HBO-produced television movie Blind Justice, and, during a low-point in his screenwriting career, created his own website, posting his resume and Carnivàle's first act online.
 He created the 2001 television pilot Honey Vicarro and was a writer and consulting producer for the television series Wolf Lake.
 He was also writer and director on the 2002 film Dark Descent (his sole directing credit) before a television production scout brought Carnivàle to television producers Scott Winant and Howard Klein, who brought it to HBO where the series ended up being produced, twelve years after Knauf had first drafted the script.

 Since Carnivàle was cancelled in 2005, Knauf has moved on to write for Supernatural and Standoff, also serving as a co-executive producer on Standoff.
 He worked as a writer for the Christian Slater drama My Own Worst Enemy in 2008.

-He and his son Charles Knauf have written issues 7–18 and 21–28 of Iron Man for Marvel Comics, as well as volume #2 of The Eternals since its 2006 revival after over thirty years.
-He has submitted a draft to Sci Fi Channel for an adaptation of The Phantom.
+From 2006 to 2008, he and his son Charles Knauf wrote issues #7–18 & #21–28 of Iron Man Vol.4 (later retitled Iron Man: Director of S.H.I.E.L.D.) for Marvel Comics,.
+In 2008 they wrote a 9 issue The Eternals series.

+In July 2008, he and Charles had completed & submitted a four-hour TV-movie script for Syfy.
+It was ordered as a 4-hour miniseries (in 2 parts), meant as a backdoor pilot for the network.
+Produced by Muse Entertainment and RHI Entertainment, with Paolo Barzman directing.
+Ultimately the network did not option it as a series.

 He was a consulting producer for the latter part of the first season of historical action drama Spartacus: Blood and Sand.
 Knauf wrote two episodes for the first season.
 Knauf co-wrote with Andrea Berloff and Caleb Pinkett the script for a mystery thriller, The Legend of Cain, but it has not been produced.

 Knauf was the writer and showrunner of the short-lived NBC series Dracula, before joining the staff of The Blacklist with the beginning of season two.